In-N-Out Burger Vanilla Shake

 This recipe was our #1 most popular in 2019.
 Check out the other four most unlocked recipes for the year: KFC Extra Crispy Fried Chicken (#2), Olive Garden Braised Beef Bolognese (#3), Pizzeria Uno Chicago Deep Dish Pizza (#4), Bush's Country Style Baked Beans (#5).

-By making a few tweaks to basic pancake batter, including adding a little cake flour to the mix, typical flapjacks are deliciously converted into ritzy, flat red velvet cakes just like those offered for a limited time at the world's largest pancake chain.
+By making a few tweaks to basic pancake batter, including adding a little cake flour to the mix, traditional flapjacks are deliciously converted into ritzy, flat red velvet cakes just like those offered for a limited time at the world's largest pancake chain.

-But my IHOP Red Velvet Pancakes recipe would not be complete without a sweet clone for the cream cheese icing that's drizzled over the top, so that's included here as well.
+But my IHOP Red Velvet Pancakes copycat recipe would not be complete without a sweet clone for the cream cheese icing that's drizzled over the top, so that's included here as well.

 Cooking these pancakes on a griddle pan set over medium/low heat seems to work the best.
 Just be sure to give your pan plenty of time to heat up and only add the nonstick spray once.

 Here's how to build a cheeseburger in crispy spring roll dough and make the secret 4-ingredient dipping sauce for a perfect hack of Cheesecake Factory’s Cheeseburger Spring Rolls.
 I found the best solution for a good clone was to first cook two 4-ounce Angus patties—with no less than 15 percent fat, so the beef stays juicy—in a sauté pan until browned.
 I then sautéed some onion in the same pan and mixed it into the crumbled patties, with ketchup and diced American cheese.